 Both breeds have similar average lifespans of between 10 and 12 years, and they are both susceptible to many of the same illnesses and health problems.

 Both breeds are clearly family dogs, who do not tolerate being left alone for long periods of time.
-However, labs may be slightly better able to deal with your absence than goldens, so they may be preferable for those who work long hours or travel frequently.
+However, Labrador Retrievers may be slightly better able to deal with your absence than Golden Retrievers, so they may be preferable for those who work long hours or travel frequently.

-Goldens also drool a bit more than labs do, which may be off-putting to some owners.
-Generally speaking, labs are better for owners who prefer a tidy home than goldens are.
+Goldens also drool a bit more than Labradors do, which may be off-putting to some owners.
+Generally speaking, Labs are better for owners who prefer a tidy home than Goldens are.

-Does your family count a golden or lab among its members?
+Does your family count a Labrador or Golden Retriever among its members?
 Let our readers know a little about your pet.

 Tell us about his personality, habits and health, as well as some of your favorite (and not-so-favorite) things about the breed.
 Your stories may help others select the perfect option for their family.